VicFROST2099/SysInfo/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 Notes ->
-  - Install required libraries for python using pip (sys, os, GPUtil, cpuinfo, psutil, platform, ctypes, glob, pyfiglet, colorama)
+  - Install required libraries by downloading the requirements.txt and running "pip install -r requirements.txt", then it can be safely deleted
   - Originally made for Windows (Linux was not tested, might update for it to run on both in future)
   - Gpu information only available for Nvidia cards (possibility of making it work for both AMD and Nvidia in future)
   - Cpu load may be inaccurate for some Cpu's that have a larger core count